Whether we're cheering or competing, we are all at our best when we feel part of the team.

 Make your friends and team mates feel welcome in sport by wearing Rainbow Laces.

-Check out our top tips and resources section to make sure LGBT people feel welcome in sport.
+Read our top tips on making sure all LGBT people feel welcomed in sport.

 Rainbow Laces is supported by companies committed to making sport everyone’s game.
 Find out who they are.